wwu-mentors/ReactSpace-Workshop/README.md

 Great now we got an input, but right now that text isn't really going anywhere.
 We need a way to get ahold of the text so that we can send our post to the ReactSpace servers.

 To do this we will need to introduce a few concepts.
 First is the concept of `state`.
 The `React.Component` Class has a property call `state`.
 You can add anything to `state`.
-The cool thing is that everytime you change `state`, the component will re-render.
+The cool thing is that every time you change `state`, the component will re-render.
 This allows us to change the UI as the `state` inside our app changes.

-Thats a lot to take in, so lets see an example.
+That's a lot to take in, so let's see an example.

 ```javascript
 class CreatePost extends React.Component {